 Trek participants must arrive on Sunday afternoon by 3:00 for a gear shakedown, food issuing and pre-trek skills instruction and assessment.
 Crews leave base camp for the trail first thing Monday morning.
 Come prepared with all the gear listed on our trek gear checklist.
 Those who aren’t properly equipped will not be allowed on the trek.
 A limited quantity of loaner equipment is available as noted on the trek equipment checklist.

-All trek itineraries are 5 days, 4 nights (Mon-Fri) on the trail + 2 basecamp days unless otherwise noted.
+5 Day Itineraries (5 days, 4 nights (Mon-Fri) on the trail + First/Last day at basecamp)